ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Theory

-In Fig.\ref{fig:KSpace} a comparison is made between ECCENTRIC, Uniform Wave trajectory (similar to Wave-CAIPI pattern \cite{Bilgic2015}), concentric circles and rosette sampling.
+In Fig.\ref{fig:KSpace} a comparison is made between ECCENTRIC, uniform distributed circles trajectory, concentric circles and rosette sampling.
 The trajectory and sampling density in the $k$-space for each pattern and acceleration factor highlight the differences in sampling distribution.
-The density distribution of ECCENTRIC is between the density profile of rosette/concentric circles that have a high density singularity at the $k$-space center and the Uniform Wave which has a flatter profile up to the periphery of the $k$-space.
+The density distribution of ECCENTRIC falls between the density profile of rosette/concentric circles, characterized by a high-density singularity at the $k$-space center, and the uniformly distributed circles, which exhibit a flatter profile extending to the periphery of the $k$-space.
 While rosette and concentric circle trajectories provide a favorable sampling density at the center of $k$-space, they require temporal interleaving that increase the acquisition time and create sidebands and spectral artefacts which are detrimental to the metabolite signal.
-Uniform Wave has less desirable $k$-space density, but does not need temporal interleaving similar to ECCENTRIC.
-Hence, ECCENTRIC provides a good compromise between the desired high density in the center of $k$-space to improve SNR and avoiding temporal interleaving.
+Uniform distributed circles have less desirable $k$-space density, but does not need temporal interleaving similar to ECCENTRIC.
+Thus, ECCENTRIC offers a favorable compromise by achieving high density in the center of $k$-space for improved SNR while avoiding the need for temporal interleaving.

-ECCENTRIC is inherently suited for random undersampling required for good CS performance \cite{Lustig2007}, as demonstrated by comparing (Fig.\ref{fig:KSpace}) the point spread functions (PSF) of ECCENTRIC, rosette, concentric and Uniform Wave.
-The PSF was computed on a $64\times64$ matrix and obtained from a single point source \cite{Mareci1991} that was encoded in $k$-space and then reconstructed with Non-uniform Fourier transform with Voronoi's partition density compensation \cite{Rasche1999}.
+The point spread function (PSF) simulations in Fig.\ref{fig:KSpace} indicate that ECCENTRIC is inherently suited for random undersampling required for good CS performance \cite{Lustig2007}.
 The PSF reflects the interference between voxels in image space resulting from undersampling.
 A PSF that shows pseudo-random incoherent pattern is more suited for CS acceleration.
-Simulations reveal an incoherent pattern for PSF of ECCENTRIC due to the pseudo random $k$-space sampling, and the PSF pattern spreads with the increasing acceleration factor but conserve the pseudo-random behavior with undersampling (Fig.\ref{fig:KSpace}).
-In comparison, Uniform Wave, concentric circles, and rosette trajectories have more compact PSFs for fully sampled acquisitions, but their PSFs exhibit coherent patterns when undersampling is applied which is less favorable for CS acceleration.
+Simulations reveal an incoherent pattern for PSF of ECCENTRIC due to the pseudo random $k$-space sampling, and the PSF pattern spreads with the increasing acceleration factor but conserve the pseudo-random behavior with undersampling (Fig. \ref{fig:KSpace}).
+In comparison, uniform distributed circles, concentric circles, and rosette trajectories have more compact PSFs for fully sampled acquisitions and their PSFs exhibit coherent patterns when undersampling is applied, which is less favorable for CS acceleration.
+The PSF was computed on a $64\times64$ matrix and obtained from a single point source \cite{Mareci1991} that was encoded in $k$-space and then reconstructed with Non-uniform Fourier transform with Voronoi's partition density compensation \cite{Rasche1999}.